BCM MACRO ALLOCATION

 Source: S&P Dow Jones Indices, BCM

-The point is the stock market explains most stock returns, not the other way around.
-To be fair, that does not mean we cannot pick stocks that will "beat the market," many investors have done so.
+The point is the stock market* explains most stock returns, not the other way around.
+That does not mean we cannot pick stocks that will "beat the market," many investors have done so.
 However, the right question to ask is can that be done consistently to beat a relevant benchmark on a risk-adjusted basis net of costs?
 The honest answer for most is simply "no."

-The ugly truth about "stock-picking" is some picks are right, some picks are wrong, and over time they average out.
+The ugly truth about stock-picking is some picks are right, some picks are wrong, and over time they average out.
 Ironically, "the average" is essentially what the market is, to begin with (i.e. the market return = the average return of all stocks good and bad).
-So, one way or another the market still ends up explaining returns over time.
+One way or another the market still explains returns over time.